riomat13/simple-mapreduce/README.md

 ## <a name="5-todo"></a>5 TODO

-- Add configurations
-- Logging configuration
-  - Write logs to files
-- Run on distributed memory
+- Run on distributed memory (low)
+- Refactoring
+  - Network communication
-- Composite key
+  - Configuration

 ## <a name="6-references"></a>6 References